KankakeeCommunityCollege/newsroom-commit-history/_drafts/alumni-profile---mike-neumann.md

 Neumann helped himself by re-enrolling at Kankakee Community College in his mid-30s.
 He took two classes at a time and completed a business degree in 2016.

+“You’re never too old to go back to school,” he said.
+“You’re never too old to learn.
+There were so many good classes out here that I took.
+KCC has everything you need to become a better you and to become a better ‘who you are.’”

 Neumann said Microsoft Excel, human resources and communication classes were helpful in providing skills to more effectively run his business.

-Shortly before graduating from KCC, Neumann said “You can enhance your job skills by enrolling in classes at KCC.
-Everyone can benefit from what KCC has to offer because it’s never too late to go to back to school.”

 After working for 11 businesses, Fit Body U allows Neumann to put his own ideas into practice.
 “If you work for someone else, you have to work for their vision.
 But now I can practice my own vision and see how the community responds to my ideas.”